Hiroshi Katsuragawa

 Hiroshi Katsuragawa (桂川 寛, Katsuragawa Hiroshi) was a Japanese artist closely associated with the postwar avant-garde art movement in Japan.
 His artworks were featured prominently in the 2010 documentary film ANPO: Art X War by American documentary filmmaker Linda Hoaglund.

 Early life

 Hiroshi Katsuragawa was born in Sapporo, Hokkaidō, Japan in 1924.
 He enrolled in the Sapporo Commercial School (present-day Hokkai Gakuen Sapporo High School) in 1937.
 While still in high school his art was selected for exhibition in the Hokkaidō Art Association's annual Hokkaidō Art Exhibition.
-After graduating, Katsuragawa worked for a time at the Sappporo District Meteorological Observatory.
+After graduating, Katsuragawa worked for a time at the Sapporo District Meteorological Observatory.

 Postwar avant-garde artist

 In 1948, Katsuragawa moved to Tokyo and matriculated at Tama Art University.
 In 1949, he joined the art collective Seiki no Kai ("Century Association") which included artists and writers such as artist Hiroshi Teshigahara, poet Hiroshi Sekine, author Kōbō Abe, and others.
 That same year, he produced the cover art for Sekine's first collection of poetry Sabaku no ki ("Desert Tree"), for which Teshigahara provided interior illustrations.
 Around this time Katsuragawa dropped out of Tama Art University.

 In 1952, Katsuragawa joined the Avant-Garde Art Society (前衛美術会, Zen'ei Bijutsukai), which had been formed by Chozaburō Inoue, Iri Maruki, Tadashi Yoshii and others in 1947 and was closely aligned with the Japan Communist Party (JCP).
 That same year, bowing to Soviet Premier Joseph Stalin's demand that they start an immediate communist revolution, the JCP ordered Katsuragawa and other young artists to go to Ogōchi, a farming village in the mountains west of Tokyo that was scheduled to be obliterated by a dam, and support the formation of "mountain village guerrilla squads" (sanson kōsakutai) by mobilizing farmers' discontent with the dam construction in order to foment a violent communist revolution.
 Katsuragawa spent most of his time drawing socialist realist sketches of the suffering of the impoverished farm families and distributing copies of them as propaganda leaflets.